syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

     //Load file stream into Word document.
     using (WordDocument wordDocument = new WordDocument(docStream, Syncfusion.DocIO.FormatType.Automatic))
     {
         //Get the first paragraph from the section.
         WParagraph paragraph = wordDocument.LastSection.Paragraphs[0];
         //Get the chart element from the paragraph.
         WChart chart = paragraph.ChildEntities[0] as WChart;
         //Create an instance of DocIORenderer.
         using (DocIORenderer renderer = new DocIORenderer())
         {
+            //Convert chart to an image.
-            //Creating the memory stream for an image. using (MemoryStream stream = new MemoryStream())
+            using (Stream stream = chart.SaveAsImage())
             {
-                //Convert chart to an image.
-                chart.SaveAsImage(stream);
-                //Save the stream as a file.
+                //Create the output image file stream.
                 using (FileStream fileStreamOutput = File.Create("ChartToImage.jpeg"))
                 {
-                    stream.CopyTo(fileStreamOutput);
+                    //Copies the converted image stream into created output stream. stream.CopyTo(fileStreamOutput);
                 }
             }